-To do this, Avant Tax employs the use of four strategies designed to retrieve accurate information to avoid any legal troubles with the IRS.
+To do this, Avant Tax, the best international tax service in Texas , employs the use of four strategies designed to retrieve accurate information to avoid any legal troubles with the IRS.

 Voluntary Disclosure Program